vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 ## Unbinding / Unsubscribing to changes

-While Vuefire will automatically unbind any reference bound in a component whenever needed, you may still want to do it on your own to stop displaying updates on a document or collection.
+While Vuefire will automatically unbind any reference bound in a component whenever needed, you may still want to do it on your own to stop displaying updates on a document or collection or because the user logged out and they do not have read-access to a resource anymore.

 <FirebaseExample>